INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Does the scheme provide requirements and/or clear guidance for member companies’ sampling methodology?
+Does the initiative provide requirements and/or clear guidance for the adhering entities' sampling methodology?

 ❐ Yes